helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>I just think that people take me a little more seriously as a brunette.</h3 quote>
+<h3 quote align='center'>If you wish to be a success in the world, promise everything, deliver nothing.</h3 quote>

 ---